Biden to continue family tradition of Nantucket Thanksgiving - WTOP News

 “My intention is that I run again,” the president said after this month’s midterm elections.

-Biden and first lady Jill Biden were scheduled to depart Washington on Tuesday evening, with plans to return to the White House on Sunday.
+Biden and first lady Jill Biden left Washington on Tuesday evening, with plans to return to the White House on Sunday.
 They were to spend part of Thanksgiving Day calling members of the military to thank them for serving.

-The holiday break follows a hectic couple of weeks for Biden and his family, including midterm elections that saw his Democratic Party defy historical trends and perform better than expected, and an around-the-world trip to Egypt, Cambodia and Indonesia for international forums.
+The holiday break follows a hectic few weeks for Biden and his family, including midterm elections that saw his Democratic Party defy historical trends and perform better than expected, and an around-the-world trip to Egypt, Cambodia and Indonesia for international forums.

 Last weekend, the president and first lady hosted the wedding of granddaughter Naomi Biden on the White House lawn, and the family celebrated Biden’s 80th birthday at Sunday brunch.
 He’s the oldest president in U.S. history.